-Eckington Place & Harry Thomas Way, NE According to the capacity analysis results, this intersection requires mitigation under the 2018 Future Conditions regardless of whether Phase A or Phase B is constructed first, due to the increase in traffic along Harry Thomas Way as a result of the development.
+Eckington Place & Harry Thomas Way, NE

+According to the capacity analysis results, this intersection requires mitigation under the 2018 Future Conditions regardless of whether Phase A or Phase B is constructed first, due to the increase in traffic along Harry Thomas Way as a result of the development.

 Two potential mitigations were studied at this intersection: (1) separating the left and right turn lanes along the westbound approach of Harry Thomas Way, and (2) converting the intersection to an all-way stop controlled intersection.
-As shown in Table 12 and Table 13, the allway stop control condition greatly improves LOS and delay at the intersection whereas the separate left and right-turn lanes only minimally improve delay.
+As shown in Table 12 and Table 13, the all-way stop control condition greatly improves LOS and delay at the intersection whereas the separate left and right-turn lanes only minimally improve delay.

 Thus, the most straightforward solution to mitigating delays at the intersection of Eckington Place and Harry Thomas Way is to convert the intersection to an all-way stop controlled intersection.
+Based on vehicular and pedestrian volumes at this intersection, an all-way stop is warranted.
+The warrant analysis is included in the Technical Attachments.
 This mitigation would also have the benefit of improving pedestrian crossings at this location.
 This report recommends that this mitigation be explored with DDOT, and coordinated with the recommendations from the Livability project.